ReaderwareVW Export Wizard

 popular as you don't need to worry about endianness.

 Video Selection Page

-There are two choices when selecting which items to export:
+There are two or three choices when selecting which videos to export.

-- Current Search Results - The items returned by the last search
+- Current Search Results - The videos returned by the last search

 wizard.
-You can control exactly which items are exported, for example
+You can control exactly which videos are exported, for example

 can search by category, then date entered etc.

 - Currently selected search results - This will export all selected videos.
 You can search for

 videos and then select the videos you want to export.